 The Legacies of the Agricultural Production Cooperatives (LPGs) from the former German Democratic Republic.
 Surviving as Monuments without a Function?

-How many good ideas are needed to rehabilitate unused buildings?
+ABSTRACT: How many good ideas are needed to rehabilitate unused buildings?
 How many good-willing investors are necessary to reactivate spaces with no visible potentials?
 What if the buildings have an unpleasant political past?

 The buildings of the LPGs (Agricultural Production Cooperatives) in the former German Democratic Republic stand nowadays in the landscape as silent memories of an economical utopia.